larsreed/testdata/README.md

 ### TODO

-1. Could perhaps use `Stream` for get(Strings)?
-Or maybe not...
+1. Should have used streams rather than `n:Int` for the `get`-methods.
+But a lot of work now...
 2. FromFile   type checking does not work
 3. Xml: nesting not available
 4. Analyzing SQL DDL and/or domain classes to generate a skeleton for test data generators?
+After all, that's where it all started...